Build a custom booking flow

 • Cache service catalog data when appropriate

-• Batch timeslot requests for multiple days by setting the days parameter.
+• Request timeslots for multiple days in one request by setting the days parameter.

 Your booking flow is complete!
 The customer is scheduled, and you can display confirmation details with the job ID for future reference.